Development Associate - FILLED!

-The Development Associate serves as a key member of a dynamic team responsible for ensuring the celebrated Quincy Art Center has the necessary resources to provide for an expanding public profile and growing programs as it works towards the celebration of its Centennial Anniversary in 2023.
-Supporting the efforts of the Executive Director and Board of Directors, the Associate will be responsible for planning, organizing, and coordinating all the Quincy Art Center’s unrestricted and restricted donations.
-The Art Center seeks an individual who is looking to advance their career in development.
-The Art Center plans to heavily invest in the Development Associate through ongoing professional development opportunities to provide this employee the resources to be effective.
-The Art Center plans to cultivate this employee to grow in the position and become a long-term high-level employee within our organization.
-This is a full-time salary position with benefits.
+We are excited to have KELSEY CELEK as our new Development Associate!
+Celek will serve as a key member of the team and will be responsible for ensuring the Art Center has the necessary resources to provide for an expanding public profile and growing programs as they work towards the celebration of their Centennial Anniversary in 2023.
+Working with the team she will also plan, organize, and coordinate all the Art Center’s unrestricted and restricted donations.
+The Art Center plans to heavily invest in Kelsey through ongoing professional development opportunities to provide her with the resources to be effective and cultivate her to grow in the position and become a long-term member of the team

 High School Summer Employees

 The Quincy Art Center has been granted the Illinois Arts Council Summer Youth Employment in the Arts Project Grant and is seeking high school students to apply for two paid summer student employee positions!
 Students currently enrolled in high school and 2019 graduates are eligible to apply.
 Applicants should be interested in pursuing careers in the visual arts or art education.This project is funded by the Illinois Arts Council, a state agency.